humanmade/altis-cloud/docs/code-review/README.md

 1. "Commented" - We asked a question of for more information for the Pull Request.
 Get back to us, and we'll be able to continue.
 1. "Approved" - The code is ready to be merged into the mainline branch, and will not need to be reviewed again on it's way to production!

 Once a Pull Request is reviewed, the next steps depend on the process of the project.
-You may communicate on the Pull Request for Human Made to merge and deploy the Pull Request on Approval.
-This can be done via a comment, or a label of "Review Merge" or similar.
+You may communicate on the Pull Request for the HM Platform team to merge and deploy the Pull Request on Approval.
+This can be done via a comment, or a label of "Ready to Merge" or similar.

 The Pull Request will be assigned back to the developer, if the Pull Request requires changes or comment.
 Once the changes have been made, the developer should assign the Pull Request back to the `@humanmade-cloud` GitHub user.